Carl Gutierrez: Gutierrez-Gumataotao Gubernatorial Ticket (2014)

 On June 2, 2014, a number of supporters picked up a packet nominating former governor Carl Gutierrez to run with attorney Gary Gumataotao for governor and lieutenant governor.
 At a packed meeting of the Central Executive Committee meeting of the Democratic Party of Guam, Governor Gutierrez announced his intention to run with Gumataotao for governor.
 At the event, Governor Gutierrez said, "The island needs change; the people are suffering.
 We need people and leadership that care for all the people."
 On November 4, Gutierrez was again defeated by the incumbent governor, Eddie Baza Calvo.

 Gutierrez-Bordallo Gubernatorial Ticket (2018)

 In January 2018, former Governor Carl T.C.
 Gutierrez officially announced his bid to once again be the Governor of Guam, after losing the past 2 elections against the Republican Calvo-Tenorio administration.
 Gutierrez selected former Guam Police Department chief Fred Bordallo as his running mate for the upcoming Democratic primaries.
 Gutierrez and Bordallo will face 3 other Democratic tickets to gain the party's nomination: Aguon/Limtiaco ticket, Leon Guerrero/Tenorio ticket and Rodriguez/Cruz ticket.
 In the August primary, Gutierrez and Bordallo were defeated by the ticket of Lou Leon Guerrero and Josh Tenorio, then later Gutierrez endorsed her for general election.

+Sexual harassment and assault allegations (2026)

+In June 2026, a former Guam Visitors Bureau (GVB) employee, identified in court filings as Jane Doe, filed a $61.5 million civil lawsuit in the U.S. District Court of Guam against the GVB and its board chairman, George Chiu.
+The complaint alleged that Gutierrez, while serving as president and general manager of the bureau, repeatedly sexually harassed and sexually assaulted the employee during official travel to Japan and Saipan and at the GVB offices between October 2022 and August 2024.
+Gutierrez was not named as a defendant in the lawsuit.

+GVB stated that it had retained an independent investigator and had taken corrective action in response to the allegations.
+The allegations also prompted Guam Senator Therese Terlaje to call for an investigation into the conduct described in the lawsuit.
+Gutierrez did not respond to a request for comment reported by Public Radio Guam.
+As of June 11th, 2026, Guam Police Department records showed no sexual assault complaint was filed against Gutierrez dating from 2022 onward, and he had not been criminally charged in connection with the allegations.
+Later reporting described the matter as a $61.5 million civil lawsuit against GVB.